vbarahona/Panos2Grafana/README.md

-Adding some config files for other PAN devices
+Adding some config files for other PAN devices. /Magnus

 # Panos2Grafana
 Steps and configurations to create a complete PaloAlto Firewall dashboard in GRAFANA.
 The dashboard is compatible with one firewall or with a HA cluster of 2 firewalls.